FACT-Finder-Web-Components/shopware6-plugin/README.md

 **Note:** Including these scripts is obligatory for Web Components to work.
 Make sure you include it or if your storefront does not use that file, include all scripts in mentioned order on your own.

-### Communication
+### Configuration

-Main configuration element `ff-communication` is added in file `src/Resources/views/storefront/base.html.twig` .
+The main configuration is added in file `src/Resources/views/storefront/base.html.twig`.
 Same as with `meta.twig.html`, it extends the [base.html.twig](https://github.com/shopware/platform/blob/trunk/src/Storefront/Resources/views/storefront/base.html.twig) file defined in default Storefront.
-This element is populated automatically with the data, configured in module configuration.
+The configuration is populated automatically with the data, configured in module configuration.

-**Note:** If your theme doesn't extend the default Storefront, make sure you implement `ff-communication` element as it is mandatory and FACT-Finder® Web Components will not work without it.
+**Note:** If your theme doesn't extend the default Storefront, you have to implement webcomponent configuration in you theme as it is mandatory and FACT-Finder® Web Components will not work without it.

 ### Templates